-- Only reinsurance cash flows relating to long-tailed claims reserves can be discounted under UK GAAP whereas all reinsurance cash flows are discounted under Solvency II. - The unearned reinsurance premium reserve established under UK GAAP is replaced with a best estimate reinsurance premium provision under Solvency II.
+- Only reinsurance cash flows relating to long-tailed claims reserves can be discounted under UK GAAP whereas all reinsurance cash flows are discounted under Solvency II.
+CIL does not discount its reserves under UK GAAP. - The unearned reinsurance premium reserve established under UK GAAP is replaced with a best estimate reinsurance premium provision under Solvency II.
 This is offset by the release of deferred reinsurance commissions from other liabilities (see Section D.3.2). - The Solvency II valuation includes the additional reinsurance premium that is expected to be paid for reinsurance to cover business incepted at the valuation date.
 This is not accounted for under UK GAAP.